m-clark/Miscellaneous-R-Code/ModelFitting/RKHSReg/RKHSReg.md

 ```

-MC note: no need to redo the gram function do to previous change that accepts the kernel as an argument
+MC note: no need to redo the gram function due to previous change that accepts the kernel as an argument

 ### Smoothing Spline